 Evaluation of B. bassiana against grubs of H. longipennis in soil and sand First instar

-First instar: Beauveria bassiana's effectiveness against first instar grubs of Holotrichialongipennis in soil and sand was compared, and the results showed that mortality rose steadily with concentration and time in both treatments.
+First instar: B. bassiana's effectiveness against first instar grubs of H. longipennis in soil and sand was compared, and the results showed that mortality rose steadily with concentration and time in both treatments.
 The highest concentration (1×10¹ conidia/ml) in soil produced a mean corrected mortality of 61.56% and a maximum corrected mortality of 74.44% at 25 days, while the same concentration in sand produced a slightly lower mean mortality of 57.18% and a maximum mortality of 68.10%.
 Similarly, soil had a little higher overall mean adjusted mortality at 25 days (45.56%) than sand (43.53%).
 Additionally, mortality in the control group was slightly greater in soil (4.44%) than in sand (2.22%).

 Second Instar: The highest concentration (1×10¹ conidia/ml) in soil produced a mean corrected mortality of 50.67% and a maximum corrected mortality of 62.22% at 25 days, while the same concentration in sand produced a slightly lower mean mortality of 47.11% and a maximum mortality of 57.77%.
 Additionally, soil had a greater overall mean adjusted mortality at 25 days (39.11%) than sand (33.78%).
 There was no mortality in the control group in either therapy.
 Furthermore, after 15 days, the increase in mortality over time was more noticeable in soil, whereas the influence of time was relatively less significant in sand.